sdr34/react-hook-kit/README.md

 React Hook Kit is a library of custom React hooks written in TypeScript.
 It includes common and useful hooks like useForm, useFetch, useLocalStorage, and others, simplifying and accelerating the development process.

 Updates
-July 24, 2023: Added new useFetch hook.
+July 26, 2023: Added new useThrottle hook.

 ## Installation